Legenddigital/legenddigitaliton/README.md

-# decrediton
+# legenddigitaliton

 [![Build Status](https://travis-ci.org/decred/decrediton.png?branch=master)](https://travis-ci.org/decred/decrediton)
 [![ISC License](http://img.shields.io/badge/license-ISC-blue.svg)](http://copyfree.org)

-decrediton is a cross-platform GUI for decred written in node.js using Electron.
+legenddigitaliton is a cross-platform GUI for decred written in node.js using Electron.

 ## Installation

 Currently decrediton is available on Windows, Linux, and macOS.

-Decrediton will NOT use or in any way disrupt the wallet file you may already be using at this time.
+legenddigitaliton will NOT use or in any way disrupt the wallet file you may already be using at this time.

-Download the decrediton release for your operating system on [decred/decred-binaries](https://github.com/decred/decred-binaries/releases).
+Download the legenddigitaliton release for your operating system on [decred/decred-binaries](https://github.com/decred/decred-binaries/releases).

 On macOS, Ubuntu (14.04 and later), and recent Debians, there should be no additional dependencies needed.